 The major interface challenge was representing and interacting with complex social data on very small, lowresolution displays.
 It was also important to visualize the freshness of the real-time data and the passage of time.
-Finally, we avoided the look and feel of a tracking device by displaying Familiar Strangers collectively rather than as individuals.
+Finally, we avoided the look and feel of a tracking device by displaying Familiar Strangers collectively as groups and crowds rather than as individuals.
+While there are two interfaces, one designed for Motes and the other a mobile phone applications; the remainder of this paper concentrates on the design of the Mote platform device.